-Chemotherapy into the bladder is a treatment for early bladder cancer.
+Chemotherapy into the bladder is a treatment for non muscle invasive bladder cancer.
+Chemotherapy is an anti cancer (cytotoxic) drug which destroys cancer cells.
 You have it through a flexible tube called a catheter, which goes into your bladder.

-Having intravesical chemotherapy reduces the chance of the cancer coming back or spreading into the deeper layers of the bladder.
+Your doctor might call this treatment intravesical chemotherapy.
+Intravesical chemotherapy reduces the chance of the cancer coming back or spreading.

-You might have chemotherapy into your bladder as a one off (single dose) after a trans urethral resection of your bladder tumour (TURBT).
-For some people with early bladder cancer, this is all the treatment they need.
+You can have chemotherapy into your bladder as a one off treatment (single dose).
+You have it after a trans urethral resection of your bladder tumour (TURBT).
+For low risk non muscle invasive bladder cancer, this is often all the treatment you need.

-You may also have this treatment if your cancer comes back after the initial surgery and chemotherapy treatment.
+You might also have this treatment if your cancer comes back after the initial surgery and chemotherapy treatment.

 Where you have chemotherapy